qhb1001/SDN-Simulation/README.md

 This is my first attempt to reproduce the result in academic paper.
 The paper "QoS-Aware Adaptive Routing in Multi-layer Hierarchical Software Defined Networks: A Reinforcement Learning Approach" designed one hierarchical SDN architecture, and implemented SARSA algorithm on it.

 I used an incremental development approach, and each experiment was developed based on the previous experiment.
-And there are notes in every experiment which include the `gole`, `implement detail`, `problem`(the problem I encountered during the development) parts.
+And there are notes in every experiment which include the `goal`, `implement detail`, `problem`(the problem I encountered during the development) parts.
 Experiment 6 is the final result of the project.

 Because there is no open source header files for hierarchical SDN and I didn't find one existing normal SDN framework on omnet++ platform, I implemented the whole SDN framework by myself.